Tom Harris is injured in a high school football game and ends up in the hospital.

 “Like best friends, maybe?”
 Tom asked.

-“Maybe just like best friends,” Tanner said, then he grinned and squeezed Tom’s shoulder.
+“Just like best friends,” Tanner said, then he grinned and squeezed Tom’s shoulder.

 The orderlies released the breaks on the gurney.
 “We’re on our way now.
 It will take us about five minutes to arrive at his room.”
 They took him out a different door that had a sign, Staff Only.